-LABEL DESCRIPTION WEP Select 64 Bits , 128 Bits or 152 Bits to activate WEP encryption and then fill in the related fields.
+LABEL DESCRIPTION WEP Select 64 Bits or 128 Bits to activate WEP encryption and then fill in the related fields.
 Authentication Type Select an authentication type.
-Choices are Auto Switch , Open and Shared .
-Refer to Section 2.3 on page 31 for more information.
+Choices are Open and Shared .
+Refer to Section 2.3 on page 29 for more information.
 Pass Phrase Enter a passphrase of up to 63 case-sensitive printable characters.
-As you enter the passphrase, the G-170S automatically generates four different WEP keys and displays it in the key field below.
-Refer to Section 2.2.1 on page 28 for more information.
+As you enter the passphrase, the G-302 v3 automatically generates four different WEP keys and displays it in the key field below.
+Refer to Section 2.2.1 on page 26 for more information.
 At the time of writing, you cannot use passphrase to generate 152-bit WEP keys.
 Transmit Key Select a default WEP key to use for data encryption.
 The key displays in the field below.
+Key x (where x is a number between 1 Select this option if you want to manually enter the WEP keys.
+Enter the WEP key in the field provided. and 4) If you select 64 Bits in the WEP field.
+Enter either 10 hexadecimal digits in the range of "A-F", "a-f" and "0-9" (for example, 11AA22BB33) for HEX key type. or Enter 5 ASCII characters (case sensitive) ranging from "a-z", "A-Z" and "0-9" (for example, MyKey) for ASCII key type.
+If you select 128 Bits in the WEP field, Enter either 26 hexadecimal digits in the range of "A-F", "a-f" and "0-9" (for example, 00112233445566778899AABBCC) for HEX key type or Enter 13 ASCII characters (case sensitive) ranging from "a-z", "A-Z" and "0-9" (for example, MyKey12345678) for ASCII key type.
+Note: The values for the WEP keys must be set up exactly the same on all wireless devices in the same wireless LAN.
+ASCII WEP keys are case sensitive.
+Back Click Back to go to the Site Survey screen to select and connect to other network.